andrewscaya/ascmvc/docs/configuration.rst

 Also, there are four optional preconfigured indexes in the ``$baseConfig`` array:

 * ``middleware``, which contains an array of PSR-15 compliant middleware to be used,
-* ``eventlog``, which contains an array of parameters in order to configure the LightMVC Event Sourcing Logger,
+* ``eventlog``, which contains an array of parameters in order to configure the LightMVC event sourcing Logger,
 * ``doctrine``, which contains an array of parameters in order to configure one or more Doctrine connections.
 * ``atlas``, which contains an array of parameters in order to configure one or more Atlas connections.